Mutual Street Arena: History

 It was constructed for a reported cost of and opened in 1912.
 It was built on the site of the Mutual Street Rink, used primarily for curling and ice skating between Dundas Street East and Shuter Street.
 At the time, it was billed as the largest indoor arena in Canada and held about 7,500 for hockey.
 The rink was owned by the Toronto Arena Company, organized September 19, 1911, with Sir Henry Pellatt as president, Lol Solman as managing director, and directors Aemilius Jarvis, Joseph Kilgour, T.W.
 Horn, R.A.
 Smith, and Col. Carlson.
 There were two other directors from Montreal.
 W. J. Bellingham was the initial manager.

 The Arena opened with a performance by Nathan Franko's Orchestra on October 7, 1912, supporting a recital by Alice Neville, soprano of the Metropolitan Opera, tenor Orville Harold, and a company of opera singers from the Boston Opera Company organized by Neville.
 It was the first of a series called the Toronto Music Festival.
 Entrances to the various blue and red seating sections were indicated by corresponding blue and red lights on the outside of the building.
 It was followed the next day by a recital by Johanna Gadski with Franko's orchestra.
 The festival continued all week, concluding on October 12 with a variety show headlined by Canadian theatre and film actress Marie Dressler.
-Americans Yvonne de Tréville, Charlotte Maconda and Rosa Olitzka sang arias from several operas while Dressler performed a comedic reading of the poem "The Glove" by Edward Bulwer-Lytton, singing "burlesque opera solos" to the accompaniment of Nathan Franko's Orchestra.
+Americans Yvonne de Tréville, Charlotte Maconda and Rosa Olitzka sang arias from several operas while Dressler performed a comedic reading of the poem "The Glove" by Edward Bulwer-Lytton, singing "burlesque opera solos" to the accompaniment of Franko's orchestra.